-Dave Roberts may have thought he was doing Clayton Kershaw’s legacy a favor when he kept the pitcher in Game Five of the NLDS to start the eighth inning on Wednesday night in Los Angeles.
+Dave Roberts may have thought he was doing Clayton Kershaw’s legacy a favor when he kept the pitcher in Game Five of the 2019 NLDS to start the eighth inning against the Nationals.

-Two swings and two home runs later, the game tied, Kershaw’s postseason narrative remains a poor bedtime story, a nightmare rather than a “happily ever after.”
+Two swings and two home runs later, the game tied, Kershaw’s postseason narrative remained a poor bedtime story, a nightmare rather than a “happily ever after.”

-His postseason record is the heavy weight hanging around the neck of Clayton Kershaw.
+Still, Kershaw’s postseason record is a heavy weight hanging around his unshaven neck.
 While he’s certainly one of the 100 greatest pitchers in baseball history, his record in the playoffs and World Series might be the least effective of any of the great pitchers.

 Kershaw’s postseason record

-Kershaw has now pitched essentially an extra season in the postseason: 32 games, 25 starts.
-But he’s been a true Jekyl and Hyde: in almost half his starts he’s failed to produce a quality start.
-In those dirty dozen, The Claw has a dreadful ERA of 8.27, and most troubling: his team is 4-8 in those crucial games.
-The Dodgers are only 13-12 in his 25 starts in the postseason, hardly what you want from a once-in-a-generation ace.
+Kershaw has now pitched essentially an extra season in the postseason: 29 starts.
+But he’s been a Jekyll and Hyde: in almost half his starts he’s failed to produce a quality start.
+In those 13 starts, The Claw has a dreadful ERA of 8.19, and most troubling: his team is 4-9 in those crucial games.
+The Dodgers are only 16-13 in his 29 starts in the postseason, hardly what you want from a once-in-a-generation ace.

 Kershaw will one day accept a plaque in Cooperstown, but when that day comes, will he still have the stigma of being a putrid postseason performer?